cbarb005/ucr-cs100/textbook/chapter1-writing-shell-commands/README.md

 	* readdir - using a DIR pointer, reads the opened directory stream
 	* closedir - closes the directory stream our DIR pointer is pointing towards.

-* dir_code.cpp
+* dir_code.cpp -

-This file contains example source code for the dir demo
+this file contains example source code for the dir demo

 ##Section 4: Getting Information